Nic-Soares/text-decoder/README.md

 ## :page_facing_up: License

-This project is under license (your license) - see the LICENSE.md file for details.
+<p>This project is under license Apache License 2.0 - see the <a href="https://github.com/NicolasSSantos/Text-Decoder/blob/main/LICENSE">LICENSE</a> file for details.</p>